“Fiction in a Flash!”

 Do you have ideas for writing a memoir flowing inside you?
 Well, maybe it’s time to check your pulse.
 This workshop will be the equivalent of a checkup.
 How does one begin to tell one’s tale?
 What fears and obstacles must writers overcome before embracing creative non-fiction?
 What memoirs should one read?
 What happens when secrets are shared beyond the household?

 E. Ethelbert Miller is a writer, literary activist, and the author of several collections of poems and two memoirs, Fathering Words: The Making of an African American Writer (2000) and The 5th Inning (2009).
 He is a 2015 inductee of the Washington, DC, Hall of Fame and recipient of the 20!6 AWP George Garrett Award for Outstanding Community Service in Literature and the 2016 Mayor’s Arts Award for Distinguished Honor.
 The Collected Poems of E. Ethelbert Miller (2016) is a comprehensive collection that represents over 40 years of his career as a poet.
 His most recent book of poetry is If God Invented Baseball (2018).

 “Crafting the Lede”

 What elements go into the writing of powerful first paragraphs?
-What kinds of ledes hook readers—and why do journalists spell lede that way anyway?
-We will analyze strong examples from narrative long-form pieces and personal essays, and workshop participants will also write their own ledes.
+What kinds of ledes hook readers and why?
+(And why do journalists spell lede that way, anyway?)
+We will analyze strong examples from narrative long-form pieces and personal essays; workshop participants will also write their own ledes.